Naila Al Atrash: Career

 Naila Al Atrash is a director, film, television and theater actress, acting teacher and theater scholar.
 She received her MFA in directing and acting from National Academy of Theater and Film in Sofia, Bulgaria.
 She has directed over forty major productions in the Arab World, Europe, Africa and US.
 Previously she served as head of the acting program at the Hogh Institute of Theatre Arts in Damascus, where she participated in and/or chaired theatre symposia and festival juries.
 She left Syria in August 2012 when she received a job opportunity in New York University.
-Currently, she is a Vivian G Prins Scholar at NYU's Department of Drama, teaching Syrian theater and file, and directing plays with ETW/Tisch School of Arts.
+In 2019, she was a Vivian G Prins Scholar at NYU's Department of Drama, teaching Syrian theater and file, and directing plays with ETW/Tisch School of Arts.
 She received the best actress award at the Carthage Film Festival for her leading role in Chronicle of the Coming Year.

 Leaving Syria

 Al Atrash returned home to Syria in 2011, leaving the University of Cape Town where she was teaching.
 However, because of the increasing power of the Assad regime and their assault against Syrian pro-democratic protesters, opportunities for working in the resistance movement were slowly disappearing.
 To combat this, Al Atrash and her friends created volunteer relief groups; their goal was to provide support to the displaced and others that were affected by the events.

 These groups wanted to focus on providing for children whose schools were destroyed by the events.
 But, this work was difficult to maintain under the watchful eye of the regime's security apparatus.
 This work, in combination with her lifetime of strong political attitudes, exposed her to be a direct threat.

-Naila Al Atrash became familiar with Scholars At Risk (SAR) while working at New York University in 2008 from a colleague.
-At this time, Al Atrash was under house arrest, banned from traveling, and was dismissed from her university position in 2001.
-This, in turn, inspired her interest with SAR, who proceeded to offer her a job outside of Syria in August 2012.
+Al Atrash became familiar with Scholars At Risk (SAR) while working at New York University in 2008.
+At this time, Al Atrash was under house arrest in Syria, banned from traveling, and was dismissed from her university position in 2001.
+This, in turn, inspired her interest with SAR, who proceeded to offer her a job abroad in August 2012.
 Though a difficult decision to leave her home country, Al Atrash's passion for activism continued to push her further.

 Al Atrash has found an interest in theater for therapy.
 She says that this "kind of theater now is very popular, because it helps people to assimilate to their conditions.
 When you’re able to tell your story, it balances you.
 And if you’ve suffered trauma, it can, perhaps, help mitigate that trauma."